-The Trustee is aiming to achieve a funding level of 100% on the Technical Provisions assumptions (as set out in the Scheme's Statement of Funding Principles) and thereafter to maintain 100% funding.
-Once full funding on Technical Provisions has been achieved, the Trustee then aims to achieve 100% funding with the liabilities discounted at gilts + 0.5% p.a.
-Note that from 30 September 2025 the Technical Provisions liabilities are discounted at gilts + 0.5% p.a., so the Technical Provisions liabilities will converge with the gilts + 0.5% liabilities at 30 September 2025.

-The target investment strategy of the Scheme at the 30 September 2023 year-end is as follows:
+The Trustee is aiming to achieve 100% funding on the Technical Provisions assumptions (as set out in the Section's Statement of Funding Principles) and thereafter to maintain 100% funding on this basis.
+Once full funding on Technical Provisions has been achieved, the Trustee then aims to achieve 100% funding with the liabilities discounted at Gilts + 0.5% p.a.
+Note that from 30 September 2025, the Technical Provisions liabilities will be discounted at gilts + 0.5% p.a. (both pre and post-retirement), so the Technical Provisions liabilities will automatically converge with the gilts + 0.5% liabilities at this point.
+The target investment strategy of the Scheme at the 30 September 2024 year-end is as follows: